 Local schools earn top honors at 2014 North Country Jr. Iron Chef event.

 Bargains to be had at Mid-Century Mad

 The shop features vintage collectibles, mainly from the '50s through the '90s.

 Newly created War of 1812 Bike Trail enables cyclists to learn rich history of community while enjoying scenery of Plattsburgh area

 Clinton County Property Transactions

-These are the Clinton County Property Transactions for the week of May 6, 2013:
+These are the Clinton County Property Transactions culled from documents in the Clinton County Clerk's Office.